-- 3.1 A person other than a company or an individual must keep and retain sufficient records to enable the income or loss from the business or excess / deficit of revenue over expenditure to be readily ascertained. - 3.2 This Ruling gives general guidelines on the records that are to be retained for the purpose of income tax.
+- 3.1 A person other than a company, a co-operative or an individual [hereinafter referred to as person] [see paragraph 4.1] is required under the Income Tax Act 1967 [hereinafter referred to as the Act] to keep and retain in safe custody sufficient records to enable the income or loss of the business or the excess / deficit of income over expenditure from the activity for the basis period for any year of assessment to be readily ascertained. - 3.2 This Ruling gives general guidelines on the records that are to be retained for the purpose of income tax.